Who wants to win their age group for the Hawaii Ironman……or be at the pointy end of the race?

 And much, much more!
 Let Tri Travel take care of all the ‘little’ things, so you can do what you came to Kona to do – race your best!

-The west coast of Hawaii is known as the “Kona Side” and Kailua-Kona is the lively centre of it all.
+The west coast of Hawaii is known as the “Kona Side” and Kailua-Kona is the lively center of it all.
 This historic seaside town sits in the middle of the Kona coast, a few miles south of the Kona International Airport (KOA).
 Not too long ago Kona was a sleepy fishing village.
 Now, because of its central location and great weather it has transformed into a lively town that is the activity capital of the Big Island.
 It is the city on the Big Island that is best equipped for tourism.

 There are many shops and farmers markets selling locally produced items and there is a good offering of restaurants.
 This makes Kona a good and central home base to explore the west coast of the island.
 Relax and look at the waves crashing over the black lava rocks while sipping from a cup of the world-famous Kona coffee, or have some freshly caught ahi (tuna) while recovering from your busy day.